 Programs have been developed for chronic conditions that have been identified in research as benefiting from physical activity and/or specific rehabilitation programs.
 All programs incorporate evidence-based best practice, targeting physical activity and education to empower the client to better manage their own health and maximise their functional independence.

 All programs are group based, staffed by Senior Physiotherapists and located in community venues such as recreation or Seniors Centres throughout the Perth Metropolitan area.
-Please note that most CPS classes do not run during school holiday periods due to community venues being used for school holiday programs.

 What programs do we offer?

 - Neuro Gym